oscimp/wr_acorn/251024_dualM2SDR/README.md

 <img src="internal_external_syntonization.png">

-after repeating with ``-sync external`` to demonstrate that the Si5351 is locked on the White Rabbit disciplined 10 MHz output from the FPGA leading to syntonization.
+after repeating with ``-sync white-rabbit`` to demonstrate that the Si5351 is locked on the White Rabbit disciplined 10 MHz output from the FPGA leading to syntonization.